wjf0214/awesome-stars-wjf0214/README.md

 ## Go

-*   [Wei-Shaw/sub2api](https://github.com/Wei-Shaw/sub2api) - Sub2API 一站式开源中转服务，让 Claude、Openai 、Gemini、Antigravity订阅统一接入，支持拼车共享，更高效分摊成本，原生工具无缝使用。
+*   [Wei-Shaw/sub2api](https://github.com/Wei-Shaw/sub2api) - Sub2API is an open-source relay platform that unifies Claude, OpenAI, Gemini, and Antigravity subscriptions into a single endpoint.
+It supports account sharing and cost-sharing, with seamless native tool compatibility.

 *   [coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows) - A node.js version management utility for Windows.
 Ironically written in Go.